Skip to content

 Credits: Missouri Star Quilt Co.

-A classic design that represents the home, with a central square symbolising the hearth and strips around it representing the walls.
+Picture a cosy log cabin in the woods.
+It’s a classic design that represents the home, with a central square symbolising the hearth and strips around it representing the snug walls.

 2. Bear Paw